MehakGupta1103/webd/README.md

 <a name="about"></a>
 ## About
-In this code along I updated the provided starter files using HTML, CSS, and Javascript
+In this repo i uploaded the practice projects i learned recently based on web development HTML, CSS, and Javascript

 <a name="features"></a>